kubernetes/cloud-provider-openstack/docs/openstack-cloud-controller-manager/using-openstack-cloud-controller-manager.md

 * `router-id`
   Specifies the Neutron router ID to activate [route controller](https://kubernetes.io/docs/concepts/architecture/cloud-controller/#route-controller) to manage Kubernetes cluster routes.
+* `auto-config-node-security-group`
+  Whether or not to enable auto config node security group feature.
+The node security group used to ensure the node permit other nodes packets enter into.
+   Default: false

   **NOTE: This require openstack-cloud-controller-manager's `--cluster-cidr` flag to be set.**